-As an AFS licensee, Crestone must maintain and publish a Continuing Professional Development (CPD) policy that applies to Wealth Planners that are employed and authorised by Crestone to provide personal and general advice to retail clients.
-Importantly, this is a requirement which Crestone must satisfy under the Corporations (Relevant Providers Continuing Professional Development Standard) Determination 2018 (CPD Determination).
-Accordingly, this 'Policy' reflects Crestone's CPD framework and outlines the CPD requirements under the Corporations Amendment (Professional Standards of Financial Advisers) Act 2017 (Cth) and Corporations (Relevant Providers Continuing Professional Development Standard) Determination 2018, which its Wealth Planners must meet to satisfy the requirements for CPD as set by the Financial Adviser Standards and Ethics Authority Limited (FASEA).
+As an AFS licensee, LGT Crestone must maintain and publish a Continuing Professional Development (CPD) policy that applies to Wealth Planners that are employed and authorised by LGT Crestone to provide personal and general advice to retail clients.
+Importantly, this is a requirement which LGT Crestone must satisfy under the Corporations (Relevant Providers Continuing Professional Development Standard) Determination 2018 (CPD Determination).
+Accordingly, this 'Policy' reflects LGT Crestone's CPD framework and outlines the CPD requirements under the Corporations Amendment (Professional Standards of Financial Advisers) Act 2017 (Cth) and Corporations (Relevant Providers Continuing Professional Development Standard) Determination 2018, which its Wealth Planners must meet to satisfy the requirements for CPD.

 Under this Policy, an activity must relate to one of the following CPD areas to be deemed a 'qualifying CPD activity':

 |CPD AREA||CONTENT OF CPD ACTIVITY|